wafflecomposite/peak-stranding/README.md

 ### Online
 - `Send_Structures_To_Online` - Whether to share structures placed in your lobby to other players.
 Default: `true`.
 - `Load_Online_Structures` - Whether to load random structures placed by other players in your world.
 Default: `true`.
-- `Local_Structures_Limit` - How many local structures to load at the start of a new run (-1 for no limit).
-If you have more than this, only the most recent ones will be loaded.
+- `Online_Structures_Limit` - How many remote structures to load at the start of a new run.
 Default: `30`.
 Limited to `100` on server side.
 - `Custom_Server_Api_BaseUrl` - Custom Server URL.
 Leave empty to use official Peak Stranding server
 ### UI
-- `Send_Structures_To_Online` - Whether to show usernames for structures placed by other players in the UI.
+- `Show_Structure_Credits` - Whether to show usernames for structures placed by other players in the UI.
 Names comes from Steam and can potentially be offensive.
 Default: `true`.

 ## Planned (Not Yet Implemented)